Partagas Legend Cigar Review

 You’re setting the bar pretty high when you name your cigar “Legend.”
 Fortunately for our friends at General Cigar, it seems that this blend just may have the stuff that legends are made of.

 For starters, as I noted earlier, it’s a serious slow burner which tends to make for a memorable smoke.
 Next, it is without a doubt full-bodied as promised, even for a grizzled nicotine vet like myself.
 Seriously, the strength of this smoke is enough to make Cigar Sherpa Jeff Brown himself woozy, and that’s no easy feat (just this morning I watched him take down the Exactus 11×90 like it was a robusto.)
 And lastly, its loaded with eventful and complex flavors that I believe will deepen even further with some aging.
 In layman’s terms, the Partagas Legend is long, strong, and down to get your tastin’ on.
 It may be at the top of the Partagas heap price-wise, but I can attest that it’s worth every penny.
-Look for this two-fisted top-shelfer to land @ BCP in the near future, and in the meantime you can pre-order it here, and maybe try and prepare your palate to handle it – it’s a doozy, folks.
+This two-fisted top-shelfer is in stock now and ready to ship @ BCP.